macournoyer/neuralconvo/README.md

-# Sequence-to-Sequence model for Torch
+# Neural Conversational Model in Torch

 This is an attempt at implementing [Sequence to Sequence Learning with Neural Networks (seq2seq)](http://arxiv.org/abs/1409.3215) and reproducing the results in [A Neural Conversational Model](http://arxiv.org/abs/1506.05869) (aka the Google chatbot).